 Here is a look at the very interesting and unique political career of the only double President.

 1. Cleveland’s real first name was Stephen, not Grover.
-He used the name Grover as an adult; maybe he tired of using the name “Stephen Cleveland” in grade school?
+He used his middle name of Grover as an adult; maybe he tired of using the name “Stephen Cleveland” in grade school?

 2. Yes, he’s a distant relative of the guy they named the city of Cleveland after.
 But Grover didn’t grow up in Ohio.
 He was born in New Jersey and later moved to New York state.

 3. Cleveland was a big guy.
 He wasn’t called Big Steve, as one of his political nicknames, for nothing.
 At 275 pounds, he was the second-heaviest President after William Howard Taft.
 Fitness Magazine named him as the least-healthiest President, because of his penchant for beer drinking and cigar smoking.

 4. His first career was as a teacher.
 Cleveland was a teacher at the New York Institute for the Blind in Manhattan before deciding to pursue a legal career.

 5. Cleveland ran for office in Buffalo and New York state as a reformer.
 He gained quite a reputation as a fresh-faced politician who fought corruption and patronage.
 In 1882, he became Buffalo’s mayor and in 1883 he became New York’s governor.